 7. Get City Tourist Cards

 Most countries do offer tourist cards to promote tourism.
 These cards offer you discounted or free access to major museums and attractions, as well as free public transport.
-On my trip to London, I saved over 100$ with the London Pass, 50$ with Helsinki card, and 80$ with Paris Museum.
+On my trip to London, I saved over 100$ with the London Pass, 50$ with the Helsinki card, and 80$ with the Paris Museum.
 Tourist cards can give you access to most of the tourist attractions for free.
 You can have discounts when you stay at the government’s guesthouse.

-7. Take Free Walking Tours
+8. Take Free Walking Tours

 Rather than going for the transport options, it’s good to have a walking tour to explore the city.
 You can learn about the city and visit the major sights for free.
 Free walking tours are available in almost every European state, Australia, New Zealand, and in a few Asian states.